LashaJini/magpie-uniswap/README.md

 # Start the project
 # Will fetch pool data from Uniswap and sync it with database every 30 minutes
 pnpm start

+# When finished stop the containers
+docker compose down
 ```

 ### Project Architecture.
 Monolith